• Search

 Return to the Blue Lagoon, 1991

 The film, directed by William A. Graham, was hated by critics even more than the original.
-Rotten Tomatoes wrote that the film “lacks the rawness and unintended laughs that would make it a ‘guilty pleasure.'”
+Rotten Tomatoes wrote that it “lacks the rawness and unintended laughs that would make it a ‘guilty pleasure’.”
 The audience didn’t like it either.

 Blue Lagoon: The Awakening, 2012